np-guard/vmware-analyzer/README.md

         nsxanalyzer generate -r config.json

 Flags:
-      --disjoint-hint stringArray   comma separated list of NSX groups/tags that are always disjoint in their VM members, needed for an effective and sound synthesis process, can specify more than one hint (example: "--disjoint-hint frontend,backend --disjoint-hint app,web,db")
+      --create-dns-policy           flag to create a policy allowing access to target env dns pod (default false) --disjoint-hint stringArray   comma separated list of NSX groups/tags that are always disjoint in their VM members, needed for an effective and sound synthesis process, can specify more than one hint (example: "--disjoint-hint frontend,backend --disjoint-hint app,web,db")
       --endpoints-mapping string    flag to set target endpoints for synthesis;  must be one of vms,pods,both (default "both")
   -h, --help                        help for generate
+      --hints-inference             automatic inference of NSX groups/tags that are always disjoint, needed for an effective and sound synthesis process
       --output-filter strings       filter the analysis/synthesis results by vm names, can specify more than one (example: "vm1,vm2")
       --segments-mapping string     flag to set target mapping from segments; must be one of pod-network,udns (default "udns")
-      --synth-create-dns-policy     flag to create a policy allowing access to target env dns pod (default true) -d, --synthesis-dir string        run synthesis; specify directory path to store target synthesis resources --synthesize-admin-policies   include admin network policies in policy synthesis (default false)
+  -d, --synthesis-dir string        run synthesis; specify directory path to store target synthesis resources
+      --synthesize-admin-policies   include admin network policies in policy synthesis (default false)
 ```